Testing strategies for SARS-CoV-2

 Testing policies and systems should be in place for rapid detection and control of clusters or outbreaks in certain settings in order to protect the populations present there, and to protect the community from amplified transmission.

-Countries experiencing high SARS-CoV-2 transmission in a local area in the community could consider testing the whole population of the affected area to identify cases, to isolate them and interrupt the chains of transmission.
+Countries experiencing high SARS-CoV-2 transmission in a localised area could consider testing the whole population of the affected area to identify cases, to isolate them and interrupt the chains of transmission.

 Countries or subnational areas that achieved sustained control of the circulation of SARS-CoV-2 should, in addition to quarantine, consider targeted testing and follow up of individuals coming from other areas or countries that have not yet achieved sustained virus elimination status.